cscis71summe17/TheVacationer/README.md

 # Project Part 3 of 4

-**First sprint:** 8 points estimate
+**First sprint:** 6 points estimate

-**Motivation** - Based on yesterday's weather forecasting pattern, we have selected our sprint backlog of 8 points.
+**Motivation** - Based on yesterday's weather forecasting pattern, we have selected our sprint backlog of 6 points.
 In our previous sprint, we have selected 13 points but we could deliver only 11 points with our team working quite a few extra hours till late night.
-The team has collectively discussed and agreed that 8 points will be fair enough to deliver in this sprint.
+Basically it was an over estimate.
+The team has collectively discussed and agreed that 6 points will be fair enough to deliver in this sprint.

 **Sprint goal**: In this sprint we would like to display the details of the best rated restaurants for a given city and country combination.
 We would also like to achieve the  continuous integration and continuous development systems.
 In this sprint we would like to achieve the below:
-* Display tips / gratuities

 * Display the list (names) of top 5 restaurants
-* Display the details(address and website) of top 5 restaurants.
+* Display the website of top 5 restaurants.

 **Kanban URL**: https://trello.com/b/xn8Hnj4p/the-vacationer-project